BYU-CS-Discord/CSBot/README.md

 This project is entirely open-source.
 Do with it what you will.
 If you're willing to help us improve this project, consider [filing an issue](https://github.com/BYU-CS-Discord/CSBot/issues/new/choose).

 See [CONTRIBUTING.md](/CONTRIBUTING.md) for ways to contribute.

-A read-only code mirror also exists [on Codeberg](https://codeberg.org/BYU-CS-Discord/CSBot/).

 ## License